MOXA-ISD/developer-docs/docs/edge-dmdev-dm.md

     DMDEVICE_RESULT dmdevice_connect(DMSession *session)

 Connect to the device management service.
-The callback functions mentioned above will be called only if the connection is established.
+Note that this function is an asynchronize call, the return value DMDEVICE_SUCCEEDED does not implies the connection has been established successfully.
+The actual connection status will be reported by the callback function set by set_connection_callback().

 ## Parameters